zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 ...
 ```

-After adding the task and removing unnecessarry parts, your `hardhat.config.js` should look similar to following:
+After adding the task and removing unnecessary parts, your `hardhat.config.js` should look similar to following:

 ```js
 const { task } = require("hardhat/config");